TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-assistancewithbillorusage-requestacopyofmybillandusage.md

   2. Select the subscription for which you want the invoice and usage information
   3. Select **Billing History**
   4. Select **View Current Statement** to see an estimate of your charges at the time the estimate was generated
   5. Select **Download Usage** to download the daily usage data as a CSV file.
-If you see two versions available, download version 2.
+If you see two versions available, download version 2

 For more information about your daily usage, see [Understand your bill for Microsoft Azure](https://docs.microsoft.com/azure/billing/billing-understand-your-bill).
 For help managing costs, see [Prevent unexpected costs with Azure billing and cost management](https://docs.microsoft.com/azure/billing/billing-getting-started) <br>

-Instead of [downloading your invoice](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date) every month, you can now opt-in to receive your invoice statement attached to your monthly billing email: [Azure invoices emailed direct to your inbox](https://azure.microsoft.com/blog/azure-email-invoices/).
+Instead of [downloading your invoice](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date) every month, you can now opt-in to receive your invoice statement attached to your monthly billing email: [Azure invoices emailed direct to your inbox](https://azure.microsoft.com/blog/azure-email-invoices/)

 ### **Unable to see invoice for the last billing period**

 Some possible reasons you might not see an invoice:

   * You have a monthly credit amount with your subscription that you didn't exceed or you have a Free Trial.
-An invoice is only generated when you owe money.
+An invoice is only generated when you owe money
   * It's less than 30 days from the day you subscribed to Azure
   * The invoice isn't generated yet.
-Wait until the end of the billing period.
+Wait until the end of the billing period
   * If you're not the Account Administrator, older invoices may not be available to you

 * Learn more on Marketplace invoice and usage: [Azure marketplace charges](https://docs.microsoft.com/azure/billing/billing-understand-your-azure-marketplace-charges)